roel-kuiper/tofu-sentiment-analysis/README.md

 #### Additions

 ##### Data augmentation
-TODO
+Since we are working with a small dataset it is interesting to look at options to artificially enlarge the dataset to improve accuracy.
+Unfortunately since BERT based models are massively pretrained data augmentation did not improve performance.

 ##### Labeling functions
 In order to easily implement new topics to the tool labeling functions were tested.
 Potentially reducing the time required to label a training set.
 The TOFU researchers provided bins of words that are relevant to the frames used in this project.
 Combining the bins of words with the labeling functions I attempted to create sufficient labeling for the frame and sentiment analysis.

 ![](evaluation/lf.png)

 As of right now, I do not feel that the labels can be compared to the hand labeled data.
+This means that if an additional frame needs to be added to the tool, training data will be hand labeled.
 ##### Cleaning data
-The data was cleaned to work better with BERT based models.
-TODO: link
+The data was cleaned to work better with BERT based models, [this](https://www.kaggle.com/kyakovlev/preprocessing-bert-public) notebook was used to clean the data.
 ## Author

 * [Roel Kuiper](https://github.com/roel-kuiper)